 Nu metal along with glam metal is one of the most maligned forms of heavy metal ever.
-That certainly is not to say that it is not without its merits.
+However the music certainly has its merits.
 When it first blasted onto the scene in 1994, the combination of groove metal, grunge and hardcore rap added a welcome sense of innovation and angst to the heavy metal scene.
-Unfortunately MTV and rock radio got a hold of it causing the music to blow up way too quickly, much like glam in the 1980′s, causing the emergence of tons of formulaic bands with watered down material.
-Because of this, nu metal had a short shelf life and died off in the late 1990′s and early 2000′s.
+Unfortunately MTV and rock radio got a hold of it causing the music to blow up way too quickly, much like glam in the 1980’s.
+From there, tons of formulaic bands emerged with watered down material.
+Because of this, nu metal had a short shelf life and died off in the late 1990’s and early 2000’s.
 However, because of this short time span and over abundance of horrible bands, it certainly made it easy to come up with a list of the best and essential nu metal albums.
 If you are feeling nostalgic or you are a relatively new fan to metal, these are the albums that you should definitely check out.

 #10.
 Soulfy – Soulfly